 Blue Springs State Park is located at 2100 W French Ave.
 Orange City Fl.
 32763.
 We offer tandem and solo kayaks for this tour.
 This is a family friendly kayak tour.
 Although we perform a short paddle clinic before each tour, we do recommend that you have previous experience in a kayak at least one time.
 Kids 5-15 years old must ride in a tandem kayak with a parent.
 Sorry, because of the distance and safety…no kids under 5.

-Public Blue Springs Kayaking Tours Price: $75.OO per person.
-We offer solo & tandem kayaks for this adventure.
-This is a public tour and we require a minimum of 6 people total to go out.
-If you have less than four 6 people in your group, you may still reserve.
+Public Blue Springs Kayaking Tours Price: $65.OO for solo/single kayaks and $120.0 for tandems.
+This is a public tour and we require a minimum of 5 people total to go out.
+If you have less than 5 people in your group, you may still reserve.
 In the rare event the minimum number of reservations is not met, you will be notified 24 hours prior to your tour time, at which time you have the option to reschedule or a full refund.
 Our guides are great, please don't forget them!
 Gratuity is not included in the price.
 Just let us know at the end of the tour if you would like to add a tip to your credit card.

 Kayak Tour Time: 9:30 a.m. daily through the winter migration season..
 The mornings are a much more pleasant experience, much quieter and we see much more wildlife.
 Prime time for the manatee migration is Dec. through Feb. cold days are the best time to see hundreds of manatees if the water is below 68 degrees in the river.
 Keep in mind, on warmer days in the winter there is no guarantee to see manatees.